jasoncorneliog/ssh-config-bastion/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the Apache 2.0 License.
 See `LICENSE` for more information.

 <!-- CONTACT -->